 - 1. State the specific disability - 2.
-Be current (within 3 yrs.) - 3.
+Be current (within 5 yrs.) - 3.
 Provide relevant educational, developmental, and medical history - 4.
 Describe the comprehensive testing and techniques used to arrive at the diagnosis, include a Cognitive Ability Test, and an Academic Achievement Test - 5.
 Describe the functional limitations - 6.
 Describe the specific adjustments being requested - 7.
-Establish the professional credentials of the evaluator. - St. Mary's Dominican High School does not participate in IDEA funded programs for children with disabilities voluntarily enrolled at DHS.
+Establish the professional credentials of the evaluator.